 It isn’t always easy to recognize your own attachment style, but there are a few signs to look for if you think you might have an anxious preoccupied attachment style:

-You always need assurance: One key indicator is a constant need for reassurance and validation from others.
+One key indicator is a constant need for reassurance and validation from others.
 You may frequently seek attention and approval, fearing that you are not loved or valued.
 This need for validation often stems from a deep-seated fear of abandonment.

-You are dependent on others: Another sign is a tendency to become overly dependent on others, particularly in close relationships.
+Another sign is a tendency to become overly dependent on others, particularly in close relationships.
 You may feel insecure and rely heavily on your partners or friends for emotional support and validation.

-You overreact to minor criticisms: Individuals with an anxious preoccupied attachment style often have a heightened sensitivity to signs of rejection or disapproval.
+Individuals with an anxious preoccupied attachment style often have a heightened sensitivity to signs of rejection or disapproval.
 You may interpret neutral or ambiguous behaviors as evidence of abandonment, leading to feelings of anxiety and distress.

-You have poor self-esteem: Low self-esteem and difficulty setting boundaries in relationships are also common indicators of this attachment style.
+Low self-esteem and difficulty setting boundaries in relationships are also common indicators of this attachment style.
 You may constantly seek validation from others to feel a sense of self-worth and struggle with asserting your own needs and desires.